HireTea

 Kroger Associate Physical task requirement Front End, Grocery, Deli, and Bakery, lift: 25-50 lbs depending on department, stand: full shift, and food safety: relevant for fresh departments, weekends, early stocking, and evening close, and general: 16 and alcohol sales: 21, bakery or deli: 18, and management: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

-UPS Package Handler Physical task requirement Preload, Sort, Loading, and Unloading, lift: 70 lbs in some package roles, stand: full shift, and pace: repetitive package movement, preload early morning, twilight sort, and peak season, and general: 18 and driver: 21 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.
+UPS Warehouse Worker Physical task requirement Preload, Sort, Loading, and Unloading, lift: 70 lbs in some package roles, stand: full shift, and pace: repetitive package movement, preload early morning, twilight sort, and peak season, and general: 18 and driver: 21 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

-CVS Health Store Associate Physical task requirement Front Store, Pharmacy Technician, Beauty, and Photo, lift: 25-50 lbs depending on role, stand: full shift, and accuracy: high for pharmacy-adjacent work, weekends, evening close, and pharmacy support hours, and general: 16 and pharmacy tech: 18 and management: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.
+CVS Health Store Associate Physical task requirement Front Store, Pharmacy Technician, Shift Supervisor, and Operations Manager, lift: 25-50 lbs depending on role, stand: full shift, and accuracy: high for pharmacy-adjacent work, weekends, evening close, and pharmacy support hours, and general: 16 and pharmacy tech: state board requirements apply; CVS requires at least 16 if the state board does not set a minimum and management: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

-Costco Wholesale Employee Physical task requirement Front End, Cart Crew, Stocker, and Food Court, lift: 25-50 lbs depending on role, stand: full shift, and pace: high-volume warehouse retail, weekends, closing shifts, and seasonal periods, and general: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.
+Costco Wholesale Employee Physical task requirement Front End, Food Court, Membership, and Stocking, lift: 25-50 lbs depending on role, stand: full shift, and pace: high-volume warehouse retail, weekends, closing shifts, and seasonal periods, and general: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

 Lowe's Associate Physical task requirement Customer Service, Pro Services, Cashier, and Receiver/Stocker, lift: 25-50 lbs depending on role, stand: full shift, and ladder: relevant for some departments, weekends, early stocking, and closing shifts, and general: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

-Marriott International Guest Service Representative Physical task requirement Front Desk, Rooms & Guest Services, Housekeeping, and Food & Beverage, lift: 10-25 lbs depending on property role, stand: extended time, and professionalism: appearance and communication standards, weekends, evenings, and holidays, and general: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.
+Marriott International Guest Service Representative Physical task requirement Front Desk, Rooms & Guest Services, Housekeeping, and Food & Beverage, lift: 10-25 lbs depending on property role, stand: extended time, and professionalism: appearance and communication standards, weekends, evenings, and holidays, and general: verify active posting Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

-Chipotle Mexican Grill Crew Member Physical task requirement Line, Grill, Prep, and Cashier, lift: 25-50 lbs depending on role, stand: full shift, and food safety: required, lunch rush, dinner rush, and weekends, and general: 16 and kitchen leader: 18 and management: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.
+Chipotle Mexican Grill Crew Member Physical task requirement Line, Grill, Prep, and Cashier, lift: 25-50 lbs depending on role, stand: full shift, and food safety: required, lunch rush, dinner rush, and weekends, and general: 16 and leadership: 18 Compare the posted duties with the actual standing, lifting, pace, tools, customer contact, and training expectations before ranking the role highly.

 Checklist